Emergency Wedding Gown Cleaning and Care

 Always have safety pins on hand.
-All too often someone steps on your bridal gown or you catch your bridal gown on something, and pins will get you through the day.
+All too often someone steps on your wedding gown or you catch your wedding gown on something, and pins will get you through the day.
 Be prepared for a broken bustle loop, torn strap, or broken zipper.
-In fact, full-service bridal salons often put several safety pins into the underside of your bridal gown for just such accidents.
+In fact, full-service wedding salons often put several safety pins into the underside of your wedding gown for just such accidents.
 In a pinch you can use sticky tape or even staples, but you run the risk of damaging the fabric of your wedding gown.
 Better to avoid pinches.
 Ask your on-site wedding consultant, mom, maid of honor, favorite aunt or mistress of ceremonies to bring a handful of safety pins to the ceremony and reception.

 CAUTION: silks and rayons, particularly silk and rayon velvets, are water-sensitive, and you may make permanent water spots.

 Try camouflaging spots on your wedding gown with something white and relatively harmless such as baking soda, cornstarch, or baby power (white-out and shoe polish are tricky)–especially if the stain is not water soluble.
 Grease, lipstick, and other cosmetics can only be dissolved by volatile dry solvents such as cigarette-lighter fluid.
 But these solvents can also dissolve any dye that may have been used to color your wedding gown.
 Again, better to leave the spot alone until you can get professional treatment for your wedding gown.